maatouk/constrKriging/README.md

 Maatouk, H., Roustant, O., and Richet, Y. (2015).
 Cross-Validation Estimations of Hyper-Parameters of Gaussian Processes with Inequality Constraints.
 Procedia Environmental Sciences, 27 :38 – 44, 2015.
 Spatial Statistics conference 2015.

 Bay, X., Grammont, L., and Maatouk, H. (2015).
 A New Method For Interpolating In A Convex Subset Of A Hilbert Space.
-In revision, preprint https://hal.archives-ouvertes.fr/hal-01136466.
+Submitted, preprint https://hal.archives-ouvertes.fr/hal-01136466.

 Bay X., Grammont, L. and Maatouk, H. (2016).
 Generalization of the Kimeldorf-Wahba Correspondence for Constrained Interpolation.
-Electron J Stat 10(1):1580–1595, preprint http://arxiv.org/abs/1602.02714.
+Electronic Journal of Statistics 10(1):1580–1595, preprint http://arxiv.org/abs/1602.02714.

 Cousin, A., Maatouk, H. and Rullière, D. (2016).
 Kriging of Financial Term-Structures.
 European Journal of Operational Research 255(2):631–648, preprint https://arxiv.org/abs/1604.02237.